 So, if you want a buck that busts brush, book your whitetail deer hunting dates now.

 Non hunting guests are more than welcome to stay with a $50 a day fee.
-Hunting licenses are available at the hunting preserve, they are included in the whitetail deer hunt.
+Hunting licenses are available at the hunting preserve for a charge of $120.75.
 You may hunt with Rifles (what is legal for Indiana), Archery, Shotgun, Handgun or Muzzleloaders.